Hair & Makeup Artist (HMUA) in Singapore

 The Importance of Good Makeup and Hairstyling

 Hairstyling makes a big difference not only to present the feel that you want to display, it also helps to shape your face.
+For example, if you have a high forehead, the hairstylist can try to make it less obvious.

 More does not necessary mean good.
 Covering face with thick layer of foundation is likely going to make the person look fake.
 It may also make the face "crack" faster.
 While some girls know how to do very basic makeup, many do not care about their eyebrows.
 Eventually, the makeup will make the unattended eyebrows look very obvious.
 Wrong use of colour tones can make puffy eyes look worse.
 While differences in colour of face and neck make the model look bad too.